Qolzam/telar-mvc/README.md

 }
 ```

-### Binding your root controller to your Express application / Inversify container
+### Binding your root controller to your application / Inversify container

-The `bind()` helper correlates your express app, your Inversify container and your root controller.
+The `bind()` helper correlates your app, your Inversify container and your root controller.

 ```typescript
 import { bind } from 'telar-mvc';